tkhq/docs/docs/integration-guides/email-auth-for-sub-organizations.md

 });
 ```

-### Bespoke templates
+### Bespoke email templates

-We also support custom HTML email templates that can inject arbitrary data from a JSON string containing key-value pairs.
+We also support custom HTML email templates for [Enterprise](https://www.turnkey.com/pricing) clients.
+This allows you to inject arbitrary data from a JSON string containing key-value pairs.
 In this case, the `emailCustomization` variable may look like:

 ```js
 ...